-The ZIP/ZCTA Deaccessioning Console lets you browse the database of all ZIP codes (technically, ZCTAs) in the United States and then delete them.
+The ZIP/ZCTA Deaccessioning Console lets you browse the database of all ZIP codes in the United States, view their population and vital statistics, and then delete them.

-Once a ZCTA is removed from the Console, it is permanently deleted from its storage.
-If the machine is used heavily, there will be none left.
+Once a ZIP code (technically, ZCTA) is removed from the Console, it is permanently deleted from its storage.
+After all of them are removed, the machine will crash forever.

 What problem does it solve?